 - The University of Nigeria, Nsukka (UNN)

 - The University of Uyo.

 I know some of you will start searching for the best university to study Psychology.
-Listen, there is no such thing as best universities or top universities to study Psychology in Nigeria.
-Nobody has that information.
-Although recommendations are allowed, don’t be deceived by the word “best”.
-Read why you should stop looking for the best University in Nigeria
+Listen, I don’t encourage such but if you’re bent on knowing the best universities or top universities to study Psychology in Nigeria, Check here

 Course description: Psychology is the study of the mind.
 It is most commonly the study of discipline, an applied science which seeks to understand individuals and groups through general principles, and applying case studies to diagnose issues.
 A professional practitioner of psychology is called a psychologist.
 Psychologists attempt to understand the role of a person’s mental functions in their individual behaviour and how they behave in a social environment.

 Psychology allows you to understand the principles of what makes people tick.
 Reliant on scientific methods, the statistics involved are tricky to understand, but worth it in the long run.
 You will be taught to think critically and this boosts your social skills.
 This understanding of the human condition is very useful in job interviews and workplace relationships.

 Although it won’t necessarily boost your own mental health, it will allow you to diagnose issues among your family and friends.
 You could say it lets you read their minds… Psychology is a very employable degree.
 Contrary to the general belief that social sciences are dead ends, psychology can lead to law, social work, teaching, business and more.